verlandz/learn-github-actions/README.md

     - Invite the bot into organization
     - Authorize the PAT with organization
     - Add this step in the beginning of the steps for needed job(s).
     This is HTTP style.
-You can also use SSH style (need PoC).
+You can also use SSH style.
         ```
         - name: Configure private git
           env: